Bonabey History, Family Crest & Coats of Arms

 Another source claims the place name literally means the "residence of Beorn,"

 The surname Bonabey was first found in Leicestershire where "from the 13th to the 15th century the Burnebys were an influential county family; in the 17th century the Burnebys or Burnabys possessed a family vault in Asfordby church; Burnaby was a well - known and sometimes a distinguished clerical name in Leicestershire during last century. "

 The name of De Burneby was represented in Northamptonshire and Bedfordshire in the 13th century.
 As to underscore that entry, we must look to Bedfordshire to find the first entry for the family in early rolls.
 The Hundredorum Rolls of 1273 listed John de Burneby as holding lands there at that time.

 Early History of the Bonabey family

-Another 334 words (24 lines of text) covering the years 1429 and 1600 are included under the topic Early Bonabey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bonabey research.
+Another 101 words (7 lines of text) covering the years 1429, 1600, 1700 and 1703 are included under the topic Early Bonabey History in all our PDF Extended History products and printed products wherever possible.

 Bonabey Spelling Variations